rockola/tilisiirto/README.md

 ### Further reading

-The following publications (in Finnish) by (Finanssiala ry)[finanssiala.fi] are required reading for hackers and recommended reading for the curious:
+The following publications (in Finnish) by [Finanssiala ry](https://finanssiala.fi) are required reading for hackers and recommended reading for the curious:

 * Tilisiirto-opas